tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/02-Stu_Bossy_Words/README.md

 ![Top words DataFrame example](Images/tf_idf_top_words_frequency_df.png)

-### Creating Word Cloud
+### Creating a Word Cloud

 Now you have all the pieces needed to create a word cloud based on TF–IDF weights, so use the `WordCloud` library to create it.

-Your word cloud should be like this:
+Your word cloud should look like this:

 ![Sample word cloud](Images/tf_idf_word_cloud.png)

-## Challenge: Looking for Documents that Contains Top Words
+## Challenge: Looking for Documents that Contain Top Words

-If you have time you can work on the following challenge section.
+If you have time, you can work on the following challenge section.

 As a challenge, search for articles that contain the most relevant words.
-Create a function called `retrieve_docs(terms)` that receive a list of terms as a parameter and extract from the working corpus all those news articles that contain the search terms.
-In this function you should use the `reuters.words()` method to retrieve the tokenized version of each article as can be seen on the [Reuters Corpus documentation](https://www.nltk.org/book/ch02.html#reuters-corpus).
+Create a function called `retrieve_docs(terms)` that receive a list of terms as a parameter, and extract from the working corpus all those news articles that contain the search terms.
+In this function, you should use the `reuters.words()` method to retrieve the tokenized version of each article as can be seen on the [Reuters Corpus documentation](https://www.nltk.org/book/ch02.html#reuters-corpus).

-Once you create the function answer the following questions:
+Once you create the function, answer the following questions:

 * Question 1: How many articles talk about yen?
 * Question 2: How many articles talk about Japan or banks?